-Humairat Rahman M.D, PhD: received her doctoral degree from University of South Florida and has a specialty in Environmental and Occupational Health, Toxicology, Chronic and Infectious Disease.
+Humairat Rahman M.D, Ph.D.
+(Assistant Professor) received her doctoral degree from the University of

+South Florida and has a specialty in Environmental and Occupational Health, Toxicology, Chronic and Infectious Disease.

 Satya P. Rao, Ph.D.
 M.C.H.E.S.
 (Professor) received her doctoral degree from Texas Women's University and has a specialty in domestic violence, HIV/AIDS, addictions, and community health education.